-University of Central Florida Associate Professor Subith Vasu and a team of researchers have unlocked some of the secrets behind the destruction of chemical weapons.
+University of Central Florida Associate Professor Subith Vasu and a .
 The results were published recently as a cover story in The Journal of Physical Chemistry.

 Through his work, Vasu discovered how long it takes for toxic chemical compounds to deteriorate in the intense fire of an explosion, as well as what chemical products are created after their destruction.